 Please make a note of the tracking reference number.
 You can upload a photo online (passport photo rules apply) and pay online.

-Once you've completed the application, please send us the following documents and quote your tracking reference number:
+Once you've completed the application, please send us the following documents and quote your tracking reference number.
+Please do not send original documents:

 - Proof of address, as stated in the application